anusha-murali/anusha-murali.github.io/np.md

 ## NP-Hard and NP-Complete

-A problem $\Pi$ is NP-hard if a polynomial-time algorithm for $\Pi$ would imply a polynomial-time algorithm for every problem in NP.
+A problem $\prod$ is NP-hard if a polynomial-time algorithm for $\prod$ would imply a polynomial-time algorithm for every problem in NP.